SidJain-12/Checkers-game/README.md

 >> NOTE:
 If a player has the option to jump, he must take it, even if doing so results in disadvantage for the jumping player.

+## CaptureAvailable
+This function returns 1 if there is a capture available and 0 if there is no capture available.
+The arguments to this function are the pointer to the GameStateS I.e., GameState and two integer parameters that represent the coordinates of the piece on the checker board.
+Now we have two cases to deal with.
+One when our piece is a King, and another our piece is Pawn.
+>> Case 1: King
+A King can move in all four directions I.e., right and left to the front and right and left to the back.

+We have used two “for” loops to encounter these 4 cases.
+These will run in constant time.
+Now we check whether a particular move is valid or not.
+If valid, then whether it can make a capture or not.
+If a successful capture can be made, then the function returns 1 and if a capture is not possible then it returns 0.

+>> Case 2: Pawn
+ A pawn can move only in one direction I.e., forward or backward.
+A red Pawn
+ will  move downward on the board.
+Hence the Y coordinate is reduced by 1.
+And
+ a black  pawn will move towards the top on the board and hence the Y coordinate is incremented by 1.

+Now like the previous case it checks for a valid move and a valid capture if
+available, and returns 1 or 0 accordingly.

+## ValidMove
+This is a simple function to check whether a given move is valid or not.

+We pass the Gamestate pointer, and two integers representing the coordinates of the new position as parameters.

+Now if the coordinates entered exceeds the bounds then the function will return 0.

+Now if the coordinates are within the bounds then if the coordinate lies at a white space then the function returns 0, otherwise it returns a 1.

+## IsEmpty
+This is a simple function to check whether a particular space on the checker board is Empty or not.

+If it is Empty then the function returns 1, else it returns a 0.

+## DisplayBoard
+This function is implemented to print the Board on the Terminal.

+Firstly it prints the current Turn number which is stored in the GameStateS struct.
+And then prints the player ( Red or Black ).

+Two nested for loops are used to print the board.
+Each loop runs for a constant time.
+So the overall running time of both the loops together will be constant.